demisto/content/Packs/ExportIndicators/Integrations/ExportIndicators/ExportIndicators_description.md

 ### Access the Export Indicators Service by URL and Port (HTTP)
 In a web browser, go to **http://*demisto_address*:*listen_port***.

+In case of several Export Indicators Service integration instances - make sure to use **different listening ports** to separate the outbound feeds.

 ### Access the Export Indicators Service by Instance Name (HTTPS)
 To access the EDL service by instance name, make sure ***Instance execute external*** is enabled.